oracle-livelabs/apex/event-mangement/2-create-app/create-app-using-ai.md

 5. Use the APEX Assistant Wizard to create an Application, to create a Project Management Application, enter the prompt mentioned below and hit **Enter**.

     >Prompt 1:
-    >Create an application with Projects, Milestones, Status, Tasks, To-Dos, Links, and Comments.
-Enable Progressive Web App and Feedback features.
+    >Create an Event Management App.
+This app should have a calendar page and a Search page for events.

     !["first prompt"](images/app-prompt.png "")